odubno/instagram-analyzer/README.md

 git push -u origin master
 ```

+> You just initialized your repo within your directory with a README.md file and pushed your changes up to github.

 So far so good.
 Now lets create our app.
 Here's structure for our app:
 ```
 ├── run.py